Sinthiya1/CSS-Snippet-CheatSheet/README.md

 # Mini-project: CSS Snippet Cheat Sheet

-Responsive grid property of Css used here.
+Responsive grid and flex elements of Css used here.

 ## Instructions